 Representative wells with recent water quality data in the Tri-Valley management area are shown in Figure 2-21.
 Groundwater quality is generally good, with only CH-MW3 exceeding the secondary standard for TDS.
 CH-MW3 is a landfill monitoring well, so the elevated solute concentrations are likely due to proximate infiltration of leachate.
 The other constituents that were evaluated do not appear to show any significant trend, suggesting the observed concentrations are generally indicative of natural conditions in the basin.
-No water quality data is available for the Fish Slough subbasin as of 2018, but since there is no development in that area water quality is assumed to be consistent with natural conditions as reflected in water quality data from several geochemistry studies (summarized in Zdon, et al., 2019).
+No water quality data are available for the Fish Slough subbasin as of 2018, but since there is no development in that area water quality is assumed to be consistent with natural conditions as reflected in water quality data from several geochemistry studies (summarized in Zdon, et al., 2019).

-Representative wells with recent analytical data in the Owens Valley management area (Figure 2-22) show groundwater quality is generally very good, with none of the representative wells exceeding any of the primary or secondary MCLs (Figures 2-22a through 2-22d).
+Representative wells with recent analytical data in the Owens Valley management area (Figure 2-22) show groundwater quality is generally very good, with none of the representative wells exceeding any of the primary or secondary Maximum Contaminant Levels (Figures 2-22a through 2-22d).
 Concentrations in the representative monitoring wells for the five constituents evaluated (nitrate, sodium, chloride, arsenic, total dissolved solids) generally appear to be stable over the last three decades.
-Nitrate concentrations, which are a common concern for many California groundwater basins, are typically less than 2 mg/L as N and below the MCL of 10 mg/L as N.
+Nitrate concentrations, which are a common concern for